 Once you've determined and located the blown fuse, you can now replace it with a new one manually, or contact an electrician to do the work if you're inexperienced with electrical devices.
 The power box has a high-voltage reading, and is dangerous to tinker with without proper safety gear and know-how.
 It is best to contact a professional service instead.

 AC keeping blowing fuses?
-Contact our HVAC specialists at Luce Aircon to diagnose and fix the problem for you.
+Check our aircon services in Singapore to diagnose and fix the problem for you.
 A blown fuse is often an indicator of a persistent issue with your unit, and our technicians will be able to find out what's wrong with your unit.

 We will be able to solve the problem regarding your unit so your air conditioner will no longer cause fuses to blow repeatedly, and you can enjoy the cold air coming from your air conditioner longer!